 Day 2 - Terceira: Tour Fishing Villages and Volcanic Wonders

 Depart by the south coast to Praia da Vitoria via Porto Judeu, a small fishing village on your full day, private guided tour of the island.
 Make a stop at São Sebastiao to see its 15th parish church and the Azores’s most colorful “imperio,” a small chapel that is central to the religious festivals of the Holy Ghost (Espirito Santo) popular throughout the archipelago.
 Take time for lunch in Praia da Vitoria, a charming town with a main square and a pedestrian shopping street.
 Take the mountain road up to Serra do Cume for a view of the rolling, multi-hued green fields, bordered by stone walls and hydrangeas and a glimpse of Praia harbor in the distance.
 Move on to Algar do Carvao, a huge lava tube about 300 feet long covered in stalactites and stalagmites open only in summer.
-Continue to Biscoitos on the north coast to see the natural lava swimming pools and to visit the wine museum.
+Continue to Biscoitos on the north coast to see the natural lava swimming pools.
 Return to your hotel by way of the classic villages of Altares, Doze Ribeiras and São Mateus.

 Day 3 - Terceira: Leisure Time on Terceira